Shashank-Shekhar-/GettingAndCleaningData/README.md

 # Data sets used for creating a tidy data set
 X_test: A 561-feature vector with time and frequency domain variables for the test group

-y_test:Indicates the tyoe of activity performed
+y_test:Indicates the type of activity performed

 subject_test: Indicates the subject who performed the activities and for whom the data about time and frequency domain variables was recorded